Emaar Developments: Emaar Beachfront

 Emaar Beachfront is a master-planned gated community in Dubai, UAE.
 The project was announced in September 2017 and its initial offering of residential units sold out immediately.
 One of the development's key features is access to two beaches which, when combined, total 1.5 km of waterfront access.
-As of November 2018 a total of three residential projects have been launched at Emaar Beachfront.
+As of November 2018, a total of three residential projects have been launched at Emaar Beachfront.
 The first project to be launched was Beach Vista followed by Sunrise Bay and Marina Vista.

+At least four alleged Aussie Cartel members, a group of Australian criminals, own apartments in the Sunrise Bay Tower 1 of Emaar Beachfront.

 Emaar South

 Emaar South is one of the principal components in Emaar Development's Dubai South project.
 Emaar South was announced in August 2016 and, upon completion, will encompass 22,700 residential units, leisure facilities, public amenities, and commercial properties, spread over a 6,700,000m² site.

-It is located close to the Dubai Expo 2020 site, and is strategically positioned between Dubai and Abu Dhabi.

 Emaar South is a joint venture project with DACC (Dubai Aviation City Corporation), owned in equal shares.